 First, install the Capsule React SDK using your preferred package manager:

 First, create a Capsule client instance.
-This instance will be used to interact with the Capsule SDK:
+This instance will be used to interact with the Capsule SDK and manage the authentication flow.

 import Capsule, { Environment } from "@usecapsule/react-sdk";